We don’t have the exact Princeton decision-date details & dates yet, but we’ll update this article as soon as they are available.

 Undergraduate Princeton students benefit from the school’s status as a top-tier teaching and research university with abundant resources.
 Students can cultivate their creativity and innovation as they explore a curriculum of liberal arts in:

-At Princeton, you’ll receive a world-class interdisciplinary education to prepare you for whatever path you choose.
+At Princeton, you’ll receive a world-class interdisciplinary education to prepare you for any path.

-Princeton does not provide exact dates on when decisions come out, but the school provides an expected decision notification timeframe.
-Please note that these dates are subject to change.
+Princeton provides some exact dates on when applications are due but provides windows for when you may receive a decision.
+Please note that Princeton decision dates are subject to change.

-Princeton’s Early Decision option is Single-Choice Early Action.
-If you apply through this program, your application is due at the beginning of November.
-Princeton early decisions come out in mid-December.
+Princeton’s early decision option is Single-Choice Early Action.
+If you apply through this program, your application is due on November 1.
+The Princeton Early Action decision date is sometime in mid-December.

-Your application is due at the beginning of January, and you should receive your admissions decision by the end of March or early April on Ivy League Decision Day.
+Your application is due on January 1, and you should receive your admissions decision by the end of March on Ivy League Decision Day.

-Your transfer application is due at the beginning of March.
-You’ll receive your admissions decision in Mid-May.
+Your transfer application is due on March 1.
+You’ll receive your admissions decision in mid-May.

 You can apply to Princeton through Single-Choice Early Action (EA), Regular Decision (RD), or as a transfer student.
 You can apply using the Common Application.
 High school seniors and graduates can choose to apply through EA or RD.

-Applying through Princeton’s Early Decision program is an excellent option if it’s your first-choice school.
+Applying through Princeton’s EA program is an excellent option if it’s your first-choice school.
 Princeton’s EA is non-binding, meaning you’re not obligated to enroll if accepted.

 Most students apply through Regular Decision; Princeton decisions come out on Ivy Day if you do.

-Transfer applicants will need to follow many of the same steps as first-year applicants.
-You must use the Common App, and your application is due in early March.
+Transfer applicants must follow many of the same steps as first-year applicants.
+You must use the Common App to apply.

 Now that you know when Princeton decisions come out, you can choose which program works best for you.
-Below we’ll discuss the pros and cons for each method.
+Below we’ll discuss the pros and cons of each method.

 While most Princeton applicants apply through Regular Decision, there are some benefits to applying early: